baldm0mma/programmingNotes/meetups.md

   - Content
     - Challenges
       - Working in a global, diverse, and asynchronous team does come with its set of challenges:
         - Varying Working Hours: The first challenge is managing different time zones.
-While it's a fantastic aspect of Grafana Labs that the sun never sets on its teams, coordinating meetings, collaberating on projects, and ensuring effective communication across time zones can be a logistical quagmire.
+While it's a fantastic aspect of Grafana Labs that the sun never sets on its teams, coordinating meetings, collaborating on projects, and ensuring effective communication across time zones can be a logistical quagmire.
           - My team is split between the US, and Western/Central Europe.
-This means that by midnight MST, half my team clocks in, and only 6-9 hours later does the other half of my team even wake up and get online.
+A around midnight MST, half my team clocks in, and only 6-9 hours later does the other half of my team even wake up and get online.
 This means that if I need to get ahold of someone, I need to be very intentional about when I do it.
 A quick glance at our teammates calendars shows an overlap of only about 90-120 minutes a day that is shared between all of us.
             - team-cal.png
         - Communication Styles: Cultural differences often lead to distinct communication styles and norms.
 This is our second challenge.
 What might be seen as assertive in one cultural context might be considered impolite in another.
 These differences can easily lead to misunderstandings, miscommunications, and at worst, team conflict.
           - For example, in the US, we tend to be very direct and to the point.
 We don't like to beat around the bush, and we don't like to waste time.
 We also tend to be very informal, and we don't like to use titles or honorifics.
 This can be a bit of a shock to someone from a culture that is more formal, or that values indirect communication.
 And it can be a bit of a shock to someone who is used to a more formal work environment.
         - Cultural Differences: Working with colleagues from diverse cultural backgrounds can sometimes lead to misunderstandings or clashes related to work practices, holidays, and expectations.
-These differences can affect team dynamics and workflow, and is our thurd challenge.
+These differences can affect team dynamics and workflow, and is our third challenge.
           - For example, when it comes to holiday/vacation: my European colleagues tend to take longer vacations during the summer months, while us Americans tend to take shorter vacations throughout the year.
 This can lead to some confusion and difficulties when it comes to planning out work and projects for the year.
-          - At one point, 3 Europeans were out for the same 3 week period, and so knowing that in advance helped us plan our delievrables for that quarter accordingly.
+          - At one point, 3 Europeans were out for the same 3 week period, and so knowing that in advance helped us plan our deliverables for that quarter accordingly.
 On the other hand, since us Americans tend to spread our vacation time out, we're often gone at what seems like random intervals with no rhyme or reason.
-A Friday here, and Monday there; and these days often fall on sceduled planning or review sessions.
+A Friday here, and Monday there; and these days often fall on scheduled planning or review sessions.

 - Point 3: Solutions: Building Cross-Cultural Understanding
   - Concepts